ajmcmiddlin/appetite-for-dysfunction/slides/servant.md

 ```

 ::: notes
-- `servant` not just for servers
+- `servant` is an excellent library for web APIs
-- server doesn't need to be written in Haskell
+- client functions speak HTTP --- server doesn't have to be in Haskell
-- client functions aren't magic --- translate API to HTTP requests
+- we deal in Haskell data types
 :::

 ##